ghetoblues/voznje/README.md

 ## Red Voznje Bot
-Bot for quickly sending changes to the train schedule from the srbijavoz.rs website directly to the Telegram channel
+Bot for quickly sending changes of the train schedule from the srbijavoz.rs website directly to the Telegram channel